cognizance-amrita/Cognizance-Tasks/1st_year_PreliminaryTask_CP.md

 - **Modularity:** Functions allow you to organize code into separate sections.
 - **Maintainability:** Easier to update code.
 Changes in a function are reflected wherever the function is used.

-**TASKS FOR WEEK 1:**
+**TASK:**

-CREATE AN ACCOUNT IN HACKERRANK PLATFORM AND JOIN IN THE LEADERBOARD CHALLENGE VIA THE LINK GIVEN BELOW:
+CREATE AN ACCOUNT IN HACKERRANK PLATFORM AND JOIN IN THE HACKERRANK CHALLENGE VIA THE LINK GIVEN BELOW:

 LINK: <https://www.hackerrank.com/cp-task-for-1st-year>